 Although he was always considered an American hero, it wasn’t until 1985 that he became the official state hero!

 Mark Twain wrote many of his novels in Connecticut.

 Known by most by his pen name of Mark Twain, Samuel Langhorne Clemens is said to be the father of American literature.

-While he was born in Missouri, some of his very best works were written in his home in Hartford, Connecticut, which he moved to in his 40’s.
+While he was born in Missouri, some of his very best works were written in his home in Hartford, Connecticut, where he moved to in his 40s.